-Because resident Canada geese have become a problem, in September 2006, the USFWS issued a regulation, the Canada Goose Nest and Egg Depredation Order, that allows landowners to destroy the nests and eggs of resident Canada geese without need for a federal permit.
+Because resident Canada geese have become such a problem, in September 2006, the USFWS issued a regulation, the Canada Goose Nest and Egg Depredation Order, that allows landowners to destroy the nests and eggs of resident Canada geese without need for a federal permit.
 However, before performing such activities, landowners must register online with the USFWS (50 CFR 21.50).
 An annual report that summarizes all actions taken to destroy eggs or nests is required.
 Landowners or their agents may oil, puncture, or addle (shake) the eggs and physically destroy or remove the nests containing these eggs.

-This depredation order was supplemented in 2009 with the Agricultural Depredation Order, which allows landowners engaged in commercial production activities to "take" resident Canada geese that are causing damage on land under their direct ownership.
-"Take" under this order may occur only during the period of May 1 to August 31 and use of normal hunting tactics (e.g., use of decoys or calls) is prohibited.
+This depredation order was supplemented in 2009 with the Agricultural Depredation Order, which allows landowners engaged in commercial agricultural production to "take" resident Canada geese that are causing damage on land under their direct ownership.
+"Take" under this order may occur only during the period of May 1 to August 31, but use of attraction tactics typically used in recreational hunting (e.g., use of decoys or calls) is prohibited.
 Before attempting any "take" of geese, landowners must register with the USDA-Wildlife Services to obtain this no-fee permit.
 Similar to the Nest and Egg Depredation Order, permit holders are required to file an annual report that summarizes how many geese were destroyed on their property that year.